Frequently Asked Questions

 , etc.).
 Use them appropriately:info

-: Critical failures (signature mismatch, database errors, unhandled exceptions).
+: Critical failures (signature mismatch, database errors, unhandled exceptions)Retry Mechanisms:

 2xx

-response within a certain timeout (usually several seconds).
+response within several seconds.
 Your primary goal is to respond quickly with200 OK

 Conceptual ERD: